evanbros/EvanBrosCE/README.md

 }
 ```

-It is important that your JS file run inside of a **window.onload** event, this will make sure that all the stuff will load before you try to use it.
+Obs.: It is important that your JS file run inside of a **window.onload** event, this will make sure that all the stuff will load before you try to use it.